 Most analysis tend to be “it’s either this or that,” by what is meant, that you are either introverted or extroverted, much like the outcomes from a psychometric test.
 Unfortunately, this seems only to determine how you feel on that day and most of us, especially sales people, can display both of these attributes as the situation, in which they find themselves, demands!
 We say “most of us” but we also generalise, as there are individuals where these characters will be dominant in either of the extremes.
 But, does it determine success in the individual to engage in entrepreneurial activity?

-Most assessments are snapshots of what “you” feel about the particular question that has been asked.
-Actuarial methods can be applied to the questions in a number of ways, using “leading questions” to gain a sense of how true this personal perception really is.
-In The compound effect by Darren Hardy – Daren proposes a “Wheel of Life” and develops wheel of lifestraight forward measured questions that will lead you to a realisation how much you have these aspects under control.
+Most assessments are snapshots of what you”feel about the particular question that has been asked.
+Actuarial methods can be applied to the questions in a number of ways ~ like using “leading questions” to gain a sense of how true this personal perception really is.
+In The compound effect by Darren Hardy – Daren proposes a “Wheel of Life” and develops straight forward measured questions that will lead you to a realisation how much you have these aspects under control.
 One I quite like, comes from the Business Development Bank of Canada but there are hundreds out there.
 Why?
-We all know that if we could distill the ability to deliver to a formula, then that formula will determine chance of success and everyone would be using it – and we would all be round pegs in round holes!
+We all know that if we could distill the ability to deliver to a formula, then, that formula will determine our chance of success and everyone would be using it ~ we would all be round pegs in round holes!
 Here is a free EXCEL spreadsheet.

 For me, the best use of any assessment is to try and understand where we, as Business Development (Leaders) coaches, can work to build up either an under-performing or maintain a good-performing aspect of the coached.
 EMyth in their training, expose the idea of Leadership Attributes and “loosely” the antithesis of these are Leadership Challenges.
 So, if the leader is good at some things, it can have an unintended impact in another realm that is damaging to the good of the enterprise.